stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 Only use this technique if the values are obtained at runtime using a configuration mechanism that is not hard-coded into source code or easily-visible configuration files.

+{% docs note %}

+Security Notice: Any account that can access the Stormpath application within the Stormpath Admin Console has full administrative access to your Stormpath data and settings, including access to the REST API if they have an API Key.

+Assign user accounts to Stormpath, through [account stores](#account-store-mappings), wisely.
+{% enddocs %}

 <a class="anchor" name="authentication-scheme-configuration"></a>
 #### Authentication Scheme Configuration